stockparfait/experiments/autocorr/README.md

 ![Synthetic 25M samples](assets/synthetic-25M.jpeg)

-Apparently, the noise level at this size is within `+-0.0008`, which is at least an order of magnitude less than with real prices.
+Apparently, the noise level at this size is within $\pm 0.0008$, which is at least an order of magnitude less than with real prices.
 However, this assumes that all the log-profit sequences are completely independent, which is not the case in the stock market.
 In fact, as we'll see in later experiments, stocks often move